FrostDigital/play-template/README.md

 License
 -------

-We use play-template in-house at [FrostDigital](http://frostdigital.se), but please feel free to use it however you'd like.
+We use play-template in-house at [FrostDigital](http://frostdigital.se), but it's open source.
+Feel free to use it however you'd like.
+It's under the [Apache 2 License](http://en.wikipedia.org/wiki/Apache_2_License).

 ### Library licenses